sygmaprotocol/sygma-sdk/examples/evm-to-evm-erc1155-transfer/README.md

 - The [exported private key](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) of your development wallet.
 - **Sepolia ETH** for gas fees, obtainable from [Sepolia Faucet](https://sepoliafaucet.com/).
 - An Ethereum **provider URL** (e.g., from [Infura](https://www.infura.io/) or [Alchemy](https://www.alchemy.com/)). (in case the hardcoded RPC within the script does not work)
-- An **ERC1155 non-fungible token** deployed on the source network.
+- An **ERC1155 semi-fungible token** deployed on the source network.
 - The [**resource ID**](https://docs.buildwithsygma.com/resources/environments/testnet/#registered-resources) corresponding to your ERC1155 token registered with the Sygma protocol.

 ## Getting Started